December 6, 2023

 The Power of Growth Mindset

-Growth mindset is more than just a catchphrase.
-It’s a powerful shift we can help students make so they can feel, and be, successful.
-And there are direct correlations between mindset and achievement.
+Growth mindset get talked about a lot, but it’s more than just a catchphrase.
+It’s a shift we can help students make so they feel, and are , more successful.
+And there’s solid research showing how mindset impacts achievement.

-Carol Dweck, the leading researcher in this groundbreaking work, defines growth mindset as “when students understand that their abilities can be developed,” (Dweck, 2014).
-It’s not about grit or effort.
+Carol Dweck, the leading researcher in this work, defines it as “when students understand that their abilities can be developed,” (Dweck, 2014).
+It’s not about just grit or effort.
 It’s about seeing learning as a process and recognizing that skills are developed over time.

 When students (and adults) have fixed mindsets, we hear phrases like: